Our Core Values

 In Person Worship

 We have integral members of our community who join us virtually from all across the world.
 We also hope this can be a resource for the mornings you are out of town or just can’t make it to church.
+Stream our services live on our website, Facebook, or YouTube.

 We welcome and encourage children of all ages to attend worship in our sanctuary or Jubilee Hall.
 We offer an interactive bulletin to help your child engage with worship.
 We also offer worship care for children ages two through five (but not yet in kindergarten) that is provided by our child care staff.
-For questions about worship care, please contact Lisa Ross-Smith, our Child Care Coordinator, at email@example.com.
+For questions about worship care, please contact Lisa Ross-Smit, our Child Care Coordinator, at email@example.com.

 If you are visiting for the first time, please visit our welcome table by the check-in kiosks on the Main Level to receive more information about Children’s Ministries and to find out your child’s room number.